Nico-Curti/FiloBluService/README.md

 python FiloBlu\filobluservice_np.py start
 ```

-By default each 2 seconds the script provides a query to DB and processes the text messages founded and assign to a score value to each (a pair of values where the first is the floating-point result and the second one is its integer value in [0, 4) ).
+By default each 20 seconds the script provides a query to DB and processes the text messages founded and assign to a score value to each (the floating-point results are converted in a integer value in [1, 4] ).
 These scores are then written in the DB.

+The data management is performed by queue container to avoid the lost of records due to the time intervals.
+The service check also for new model updates and in case it restarts automatically the service with the new weights (the file must be set in a precise folder with a `*.upd` extension).

 ## Authors